kowainik/relude/README.md

    + `relude`-specific [HLint](http://hackage.haskell.org/package/hlint) rules: [`.hlint.yaml`](.hlint.yaml)
 7. **User-friendliness.** Ability to quickly migrate to `relude` if you're familiar with the common libraries like `text` and `containers`.
-8. **Exploration.** Experiment with new ideas and proposals without introducing breaking changes. `relude` uses the approach with `Extra.*` modules which are not exported by default so it's quite easy to bring something new and let users decide to use it or not.
+8. **Facilitate Exploration.** Experiment with new ideas and proposals without introducing breaking changes. `relude` uses the approach of having `Extra.*` modules which are not exported by default, making it quite easy to provide new functionality and let users decide to use it or not.

-This README contains introduction to `relude` and a tutorial on how to use it.
+This README contains an introduction to `relude` and a tutorial.

-For an introduction to the alternative preludes, check the following blog post by [Type Classes](https://typeclasses.com/) that highlights `relude`.
+For an introduction to alternative preludes, check the following blog post by [Type Classes](https://typeclasses.com/) that highlights `relude`.